nodejs/node/doc/api/n-api.md

 will not be freed.
 This can be avoided by calling `napi_delete_reference` in addition to `napi_reference_unref` when possible.

-Change History:
+**Change History:**

-  * experimental (`NODE_EXPERIMENTAL` is defined):
+* Experimental (`NODE_EXPERIMENTAL` is defined):

   References can be created for all value types.
-The new supported value types do not support weak reference semantic and the values of these types are released when the count becomes 0 and cannot be accessed from the reference anymore.
+The new supported value types do not support weak reference semantic and the values of these types are released when the reference count becomes 0 and cannot be accessed from the reference anymore.

 #### `napi_create_reference`

 <!-- YAML